TOGUNOLUWATOBI/5g-Polar-Codes-Technology/Evaluation_Plan.md

     * Right Y-axis (linear scale): Average Decoding Time (ms)

-Evaluation Task 4 (MAIN- ADVANCED)
+Evaluation Task 4 (MAIN- ADVANCED - Optional)
 Impact of Imperfect Channel Estimation
 This task removes the ideal assumption of "Perfect Channel State Information (CSI)" to model a more realistic receiver.
 This task is split into two parts.
 * Task 4a: Quantify Estimation Loss for a Fixed Decoder